 Thus, I had to include this waterfall on our list of the top 10 best Utah Waterfalls.

-Even though I probably mistimed my visit to this waterfall (as I had to face to sun to see it), I still considered it as one of my favorites in the Beehive State.
+Even though I probably mistimed my first visit to this waterfall (as I had to face to sun to see it) and its vigor was diminished on my second visit on a mid-Summer morning, I still considered it as one of my favorites in the Beehive State.

 In addition to the 200ft main drop you see pictured here, I noticed other cascades and feeder waterfalls further upstream.
 That suggested that this waterfall could very well be bigger than I thought.